 Dependency list

 Packager The packager used to install the dependency.

 Location For system dependencies, this lists the image that was scanned.
 For application dependencies, this shows a link to the packager-specific lock file in your project that declared the dependency.
-It also shows the dependency path to a top-level dependency, if any, and if supported.
+It also shows the direct dependents of the dependency, if any, and if supported.

+Dependency list